cbmuser/DEYE-LOGGER/README.md

 The goal is to write a log into a mySQL-Database for local statistics.
 I've used a Raspberry Pi 2W and a secondary WiFi USB-Adapter to share the datas in my local network.
-If you want to visualize the logged data, a Apache WEB-Sever may be a good choice.
+If you want to visualize the logged data, a Apache WEB-Server may be a good choice.
 Be warned: in this case there are two access-points at the
 Raspberry Pi open, block all unused ports and deactivate SSH ! - It's also recommended to use a card with a fresh installation or backup your existing Raspian.
 We begin: